BibekStha/netsuite-vue-vite-spa/README.md

 NetSuite-Vue-Vite-SPA is a boilerplate template for a single page application (SPA) using Vue 3.x and Vite 2.x to render custom pages on NetSuite.

+## Features

+- Easy to start boilerplate for creating custom page for NetSuite
+- Uses [Vue 3](https://v3.vuejs.org/) and [Vite 2](https://vitejs.dev/) for great developer experience
+- Develop your SPA as you would develop any other application
+- A plugin that handles sending API calls to NetSuite RestLet both during development and when deployed to NetSuite
+- Bundles code into a single file for production to be deployed to NetSuite file cabinet

 ## Installation

 On your terminal, use `degit` tool to scaffold a new project.